πΊοΈ Overview

 Configure Readability

-Readability can be configured by passing options directly to the command line or via a .env file.
+Readability can be configured for desired metric and level by passing options directly to the command line or via a .env file.
 Command line options override .env settings.

 --readability-metric <METRIC>: Specify which readability metric to use- Set